Solar photovoltaic systems and battery storage

 What to look for

 Ensure that all of the system's cables are secured and properly enclosed to protect them from mechanical and environmental damage.
-Unprotected cables - eg laying loosely across your roof, could easily become damaged and present a safety risk.
+Unprotected cables (for example, laying loosely across your roof) could easily become damaged and present a safety risk.